Arabidopsis-Information-Portal/adamalib/README.rst

 It'll be moved to PyPI as soon as it reaches some stability.

-As an alternative, see :ref:`indocker`.
+As an alternative, see `using adamalib in Docker`_  below.

 Quickstart
 ==========

 (coming soon)

-.. _indocker:

 Using adamalib in Docker
 ========================